 Therefore, the fact that over 100 SMEs have freely invested their time and resources in achieving the certification is testimony to the latent demand and need for a straightforward and simple Cyber certification scheme in Ireland.

-It also explains the rational for the launch of the National Cyber Essentials’ Register.
+It also explains the rationale for the launch of the Certification Europe Cyber Essentials’ Register.

 organisations had no means of promoting the fact that they had successfully achieved certification nor get recognition for their achievement,

-there has been no authoritive source to which the public or businesses could turn in order to verify claims of certification, and
+there has been no authoritative source to which the public or businesses could turn in order to verify claims of certification, and

-The National Cyber Essentials Register sets out to tackle these three deficiencies.
+The Certification Europe Cyber Essentials Register sets out to tackle these three deficiencies.

-In the following section you can find almost every cross section of organisation, from theatres, golf clubs and childcare facilities, to solicitors, medical centres and credit unions, all bound by their common desire to protect the personal data of their members, customers and clients across Ireland.
+In the following section, you can find almost every cross section of the organisation, from theatres, golf clubs and childcare facilities, to solicitors, medical centres and credit unions, all bound by their common desire to protect the personal data of their members, customers and clients across Ireland.